Master of Science in Applied Nutrition — Frequently Asked Questions

 Master of Science in Applied Nutrition

-No. The Master of Science in Applied Nutrition is completely online and asynchronous with no campus visits required.
+The Master of Science in Applied Nutrition is completely online and asynchronous with no campus visits required.

 In our experience, for best results, we recommend that students log in to their course three to five times per week.
-Assignments will vary for each course may may include online discussion boards, reading assignments, written papers, exams, and/or group work.
+Assignments will vary for each course and may include online discussion boards, reading assignments, written papers, exams, and/or group work.

 UNE Online’s M.S. in Applied Nutrition is recognized by the Board for Certification of Nutrition Specialists as fulfilling some of the academic requirements (namely, the graduate degree and some additional coursework requirements) that nutrition professionals need in order to achieve the Certified Nutrition Specialist (CNS) certification.